 Classroom organization is probably the last thing on your mind right now, right?
 You’ve worked hard all school year!
 It’s no surprise that you might not have the time or energy to put toward frivolous forays into the world of tidying.

-Soon, however, all your beautiful cherubs will go home for a well-deserved summer break, and you’ll be left with a peacefully quiet classroom.
+Soon, however, all your kids will go home for a well-deserved summer break, and you’ll be left with a peacefully quiet classroom.

 #2 Reflect on the Year

-While everything is still fresh in your head, complete an End of Year Mindful Self Reflection for Teachers (download it for free!).
+While everything is still fresh in your head, complete an End of Year Mindful Self Reflection for Teachers.
 Reflecting at the end of the year is a great opportunity to take a step back and concentrate on your achievements and learning journey as a teacher, and begin to plan for a successful year ahead.

 You’ll answer questions like: